Resource Specifications for Resource-Manipulating Programs: Methodology

 \section{Methodology}

 The core idea of our approach is to enable program behaviour to be specified directly in terms of notions of resource relevant to the program. \emph{Resources} in our methodology are conceptually a pair of a \emph{\rtype{}} and a \emph{resource amount} (an integer).
-Resource types are organised into parameterised \emph{\rkind}s: a named \emph{\rtypecon} with fixed arity (possibly zero) and corresponding parameter types; each instantiation of these parameters yields a distinct \emph{\rtype{}}.
-For example, we might use a \rkind{} \texttt{Money} with a single parameter representing an account ID to represent currency known to be deposited in the corresponding bank account.
+Resource types are organised into parameterised \emph{\rkind}s: a named \emph{\rtypecon} with fixed arity (possibly zero) and corresponding parameter types; each instantiation of these parameters yields a distinct \emph{\rtype{}}. \zg{Any value that can be checked for equality and represented in the specification syntax can be used as a parameter to a \rtypecon{}.} For example, we might use a \rkind{} \texttt{Money} with a single parameter representing an account ID{of type \texttt{AcctId}} to represent currency known to be deposited in the corresponding bank account.

 In our Prusti implementation, such a \rkind{} is declared as a Rust struct annotated with a \resourceann{} tag, listing its parameter types; \rtype{}s are denoted by instantiating the struct with appropriate (Rust) expressions.
-For example, we can declare a \rtypecon{} for the amount of money belonging to a particular account as follows: \begin{rustnolines} ~\resourceann{}~ struct Money(AcctId); \end{rustnolines} Resources of the same \rtypeshort{} are always aggregated to the sum of their amounts, and resources of different \rtypeshort{}s are incomparable.
+For example, we can declare a \rtypecon{} for the amount of money belonging to a particular account as follows: \begin{rust} ~\resourceann{}~ struct Money(AcctId); \end{rust} Resources of the same \rtypeshort{} are always aggregated to the sum of their amounts, and resources of different \rtypeshort{}s are incomparable.
 In our example, the fact that for two \emph{different} account IDs \texttt{id1} and \texttt{id2}, the corresponding resource types \texttt{Money(id1)} and \texttt{Money(id2)} are different encodes the property that money in different accounts should not be fungible; withdrawing money from your account should have a meaning distinct from withdrawing from someone else's!

 We use the syntax \transferskwd\texttt{(}\textit{rtype}, \textit{amt}\texttt{)} to denote resources, where \textit{rtype} is a \rtype{}, and \textit{amt} is the amount.
 For example, the expression \texttt{\transfers{Money(a\_id), amt}} refers to an amount \texttt{amt} of money for the account associated with the identifier \texttt{a\_id}.